 The video experience

 Let’s be honest: watching a game without fans on the stands is pretty depressing.
-It’s clear something is wrong or anomalous at best.
-Home and away supporters not only add noise to the overall experience, but represent a great push, particularly for the home team.
-The well known definition of the “12th player” illustrates the psychological contribution and extra adrenaline provided by supporters on the stands, a material boost capable of magically energizing athletes on the pitch.
+It’s clear something is wrong or strange at best.
+Home and away supporters not only add noise to the overall experience but represent a great push, particularly for the home team.
+The well-known definition of the “12th player” illustrates the psychological contribution and extra adrenaline provided by supporters on the stands, a material boost capable of magically energizing athletes on the pitch.
 For the time being, this option has been ruled out by football bodies, and La Liga opted for a creative solution I would describe as “virtual fans”.
-The proposed solution consists in overexposing CGI resembling packed stands, leveraging a technology that has been around for over 20 years In the NFL and massively improved over time.
+The proposed solution consists of overexposing CGI resembling packed stands, leveraging a technology that has been around for over 20 years In the NFL and massively improved over time.
 The result is definitely subject to further improvements, but much better than empty stands.

-Interesting to note, just the main lateral camera offered this feature.
-The two images on the left were taken during a free kick from the main camera and a secondary one behind the goal.
-The latter shows how the stadium really was with empty stands on all sides.
+Interesting to note, just the primary lateral camera offered this feature.
+The two images on the left were taken during a free-kick from the main camera and a secondary one behind the goal.
+The latter shows how the stadium was with empty stands on all sides.

 Regardless of their digital nature, fans are not silent.
-This is the second digital enhancement introduced by LaLiga.
+Offering an aritificial background noise is the second digital enhancement introduced by LaLiga.
 A persistent and somehow pleasant background noise acts as the “soundtrack” of the entire event.
 I assume it is a digitally mastered combination of various sounds replicating a mix of situations reflecting the evolution of the game.
-Definitely not annoying at all, it seems to be smart enough to vary according to the evolution of the game.
-Clearly nothing comparable to the emotions, passions and shouts typical of a real game, but the presence of this constant and credible background noise removed the sense of “sub-optimal” experience of a match played behind closed doors.
+Not annoying at all.
+It seems to be smart enough to vary according to the development of the game.
+Nothing comparable to the emotions, passions, and shouts typical of a real game, but the presence of this constant and credible background noise removed the sense of “sub-optimal” experience of a match played behind closed doors.
 This official video fro LaLiga YouTube channel perfectly illustrates the idea.

 Overall I enjoyed watching this match, and looking forward for the rest of the LaLiga season.
 Useless to say, Messi scored!